SwissWoodSolutions/swisswoodsolutions.github.io/en/about.md

     ### Dr. Walter Sonderegger, responsible for quality management,

-    studied forest science at ETH Zurich.
-Subsequently, he worked at the Institute for Building Materials at ETH as a forest engineer.
+    studied forest science at ETH Zurich and earned his doctorate there.
+Subsequently, he worked at the Institute for Building Materials at ETH as a forest engineer for several decades.
 Walter Sonderegger has acquired profound knowledge in wood mechanics, wood physics and hydrothermal compression methods.
 Furthermore, he has released numerous research articles in scientific journals and